 This area can be somewhat tricky because we live in a world bombarded with different approaches, opinions, and beliefs filtered by the media and often even friends and family.
 Over time we simply just adopt and run with the masses.
 But as you nourish this area from a holistic and honest perspective, you will have a deeper understanding of who you are, your relationships and quite possibly, what you expect from them.
 More importantly, you will understand what you expect of yourself, overall making you a much happier, fulfilled person.

-Taking on a holistic lifestyle is simply going back to yourself, the human body has the ability to heal but you need to know what works for you and what doesn’t.
-It isn’t simply enough to change your diet or take on a new hobby, but it is assessing your immediate environment by being mindful, intentional, balancing and practicing to achieve wholeness- how are you interacting and how are people interacting with you.
+Taking on a holistic lifestyle is simply trusting your intuition.
+The human body has the ability to heal but you need to know what works for you and what doesn’t.
+It isn’t simply enough to change your diet or take on a new hobby, but it is assessing your immediate environment by being mindful, intentional, balancing and practicing to achieve wholeness.
 If you feel off-balance, unhappy and simply not in sync with your life – then take a step back and evaluate your life, and assess a holistic approach to your living.